-Compared to native Android or iOS development, Flutter is much easier to learn, especially if you have some programming knowledge from before.
-To start off with Flutter development, you only need to know the basics of Dart language.
-There are lots of courses and tutorials online, questions answered on StackOverflow and generally a very big community of Flutter developers and supporters.
+Compared to native Android or iOS development, Flutter is much easier to learn, especially if you have some prior programming knowledge.
+To start off with Flutter development, you only need to know the basics of the Dart language.
+There are lots of courses and tutorials online, questions answered on StackOverflow, and generally a very big community of Flutter developers and supporters.

 It has its own Youtube channel where lots of interesting topics are covered and you can learn a lot.

 Flutter’s github account is one of the most starred of all:

 And on stackoverflow, there are 108k questions related to Flutter.